musicalculinarists/beautiful-jekyll/_posts/2019-07-28-the-big-day.md

 The beat: Groovy, has almost Daft Punk-esque vibes, except more chilled out.
 The lyrics: Pretty sweet, pretty clever.

-> I made the three more famous than Steph\
+> I made the three more famous than Steph<br/>
-> No cap, that's a roundhouse kick to a Jameson's neck\
+> No cap, that's a roundhouse kick to a Jameson's neck<br/>
 > I got a Jada Pinkett keeping sure my shame is in check

 The chorus: Chance the Rapper singing “We can be…eternal!”
 With the harmonized choir in the background is pretty nice.